New CEO to take the helm at Petrobras

 Petrobras provided an official confirmation about Coelho’s election to the company’s board earlier on Thursday, explaining that eight new members of the board were elected.
 Aside from Coelho, these include Márcio Andrade Weber, José João Abdalla Filho, Luiz Henrique Caroli, Marcelo Gasparino da Silva, Murilo Marroquim de Souza, Ruy Flaks Schneider and Sonia Julia Sulzbeck Villalobos.

 Once elected to the CEO position, Coelho will become Petrobras’ third CEO since 2021.
 The main reason for the CEO replacement in previous cases was also fuel prices, which is a sensitive topic for Petrobras.
 The company has experienced years of turmoil when it comes to its CEOs as a lot of them departed from the role for various reasons over the years, most notably, corruption accusations and protests.

-A few mentions in this regard would be Ivan de Souza Monteiro – who announced his exit in November 2018, after taking over the CEO role in June 2018 following the resignation of Pedro Parente, which was caused by widespread protests organized by Brazilian truckers to object to Petrobras’ fuel price-setting policy.
+A few mentions in this regard would be Ivan de Souza Monteiro – who announced his exit in November 2018, after taking over the CEO role in June 2018 following the resignation of Pedro Parente, which was caused by widespread protests organised by Brazilian truckers to object to Petrobras’ fuel price-setting policy.

 To remind, Parente was named in 2016 to replace Aldemir Bendine, who took office in February 2015, after Maria das Graças Silva Foster – appointed in 2012 – resigned amid corruption accusations.

 When it comes to Petrobras’ exploration activities, the Brazillian giant made an oil discovery last week in a wildcat well, located in the pre-salt Campos Basin offshore Brazil.
 The firm also advised it would continue drilling until the final depth was reached to evaluate the new discovery and its quality.